Angels & Demons

 Parents Need to Know

-Parents need to know that this adaptation of Dan Brown's pre-Da Vinci Code novel about ancient religious conspiracy theories and a secret society has more deaths than the first movie.
+Parents need to know that Angels & Demons, the adaptation of Dan Brown's pre-Da Vinci Code novel about ancient religious conspiracy theories and a secret society has more deaths than the first movie.
 The action starts with a gruesome murder and theft, and the violence continues throughout, as cardinals are taken hostage and killed in public, shocking ways.
 Plus, it's implied that prominent priests and the Vatican's Swiss Guard conspire to commit murder and cover up scandals.
 Language is generally mild, and there's no sex to speak of; some characters smoke.

 What's the story?